What are Churchill Fellowships?

-We fund a wide range of projects, the subjects of which are chosen by applicants themselves.
-We invite applications across ten or more categories, which are updated each year according to the challenges currently facing the UK.
-We also have an open category for projects that do not fit into any other category.
+We fund a wide range of projects which are chosen by applicants themselves.
+We invite applications across ten or more award categories, which are updated each year according to the challenges currently facing the UK.
+We also have an Open category for projects that do not fit into any other category.
 If you’re passionate about what you do and are keen to share your passion to inspire others, then we’d like to hear from you.
+Who can apply

 Am I eligible to apply?